darbinreyes/subparprogrammer/dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 Yes, for instance, x plus x prime, is at least, I can even put at least here, yes. x plus x prime is at least y plus y prime.

-// My comment.
-Notice the slanted way he writes the \>= symbol.

 ![a.25](a.25.png)